ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4200-module/low-level-development.md

 :::tip NOTE

-There are two versions of the RAK4200 module: One for the high-frequency bands (i.e. 915&nbsp;MHz, 866&nbsp;MHz) and one for the low-frequency bands (i.e.433&nbsp;MHz).
+There are two versions of the RAK4200 module: One for the high-frequency bands (i.e. 915 MHz, 866 MHz) and one for the low-frequency bands (i.e.433 MHz).
 RAK4200 shares the same hardware connections between high frequency and low frequency models.

 :::